AXLEproject/axle-healthcare-benchmark/README.md

   * `git clone https://github.com/AXLEproject/axle-healthcare-benchmark`
   * `sudo bash -c axle-healthcare-benchmark/bootstrap/ubunturoot.sh`

+# Components #

 ## CDA Generator ##

 Generates an endless stream of CDA documents.
-The structure and distribution of the content of the documents is defined in a set of models in the models/ directory (not provided).
+The structure and distribution of the content of the documents is defined in a set of models in the models/ directory.
 Terminology data is read from the terminology/ directory that defines the value types and display names of all acts and coded values.

-### Before running ###
-bash initialize.sh -u &lt;required-files-url&gt;

-### Running ###
-* nano src/main/resources/application.conf
+## Staging HL7v3 RIM database ##

+The staging database is used to 'stage' the persisted CDA documents.
+The XML documents are loaded by the example CDA R2 parser that is part of the MGRID Messaging SDK.

+## Data Warehouse and ETL ##

+The data warehouse follows a star schema design.
+Data from the staging database is transformed using ETL, that is programmed as stored procedures.

+# Preparation #

+* Mail axle@portavita.eu for the password and put it in `axle-healthcare-benchmark/cda-generator/password.txt`
+* Extract models with `cd axle-healthcare-benchmark/cda-generator ; bash initialize.sh`
+* Configure the CDA generator
+  `nano axle-healthcare-benchmark/cda-generator/src/main/resources/application.conf`
-	* Configure outputDirectory to a suitable directory
+  * Configure `outputDirectory` to a suitable directory
-* bash start.sh

-## Benchmark database bootstrapper ##

-### Bootstrap an empty datawarehouse ###
+  * Configure `numberOfCdas` to generate.
+(100,000 ~= 5GB datawarehouse)
+* Bootstrapping the datawarehouse:
  `cd axle-healthcare-benchmark/bootstrap; make all`

-This will:
  * download the PostgreSQL git in ../database/postgresql
  * compile it, install it in ../database/postgres
  * initialise a cluster in ../database/data
  * download and install MGRID HDL and the appropriate data models.
+ * download and install the MGRID Messaging SDK.
  * create a database called 'dwh' and install datawarehouse schema and ETL functions in it.
+* `echo 'export PATH=/home/${USER}/axle-healthcare-benchmark/database/postgres/bin/${PATH}' >> .bashrc`
+* `source .bashrc`
+* `psql dwh -c "select add_opaque_oid('2.16.840.1.113883.2.4.3.31.2.1');"`

+# Generate and load data #
+* `cd axle-healthcare-benchmark/cda-generator; bash start.sh`
+* `cd axle-healthcare-benchmark`
+* `find cda-generator/output | parallel "python ~/mgrid-messaging-0.9/cda_r2/convert_CDA_R2.py {} | psql dwh" > /tmp/parse_cdas.log 2>&1`
+* `psql -c "select stream_etl_observation_evn()" dwh`

+# Run queries #
+* `psql -c queries/q01.sql dwh`

-### Delete the database cluster and data ###
+# Delete data #
+* rm -rf the output directory configured in `src/main/resources/application.conf`
- `cd axle-healthcare-benchmark/bootstrap; make stop; rm -rf ../database`
+* `cd axle-healthcare-benchmark/bootstrap; make stop; rm -rf ../database`